Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/bijou-entry.md

 At the end of the journey, Bijou—along with Fuwawa, Mococo, Nerissa, and Shiori—turned against Fia and the remaining heroes.

-> “The darkness in the heart always takes over, nothing stays pure.”
+> The darkness in the heart always takes over, nothing stays pure.
+> MAY THE LANDS BURN!

 ## Notable Writings